huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_parametergroup.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) The region in which to create the RDS parameter group.
+If omitted, the provider-level region will be used.
+Changing this creates a new parameter group.

 * `name` - (Required, String) The parameter group name.
 It contains a maximum of 64 characters.

 * `description` - (Optional, String) The parameter group description.
 It contains a maximum of 256 characters and cannot